 Cards must be received directly from tournament officials.
 This product must be new and previously unopened.
-Some Pro Tour, Grand Prix, and National Championship events may have had boosters opened in order to stamp them.
+Pro Tour, Grand Prix, World Magic Cup, and World Championship events may have had boosters opened in order to stamp them.
 Each player (or team) must be given exactly the same quantity and type of product as all other players participating in the tournament.
 For example, if one player receives three Return to Ravnica boosters for a booster draft, all other players must also receive three Return to Ravnica boosters.

 Other than basic land, only cards from the expansions of the boosters opened (and only cards opened in that player's pool) may be used in a player's deck.
 For example, in a Magic 2013 Sealed Deck tournament, any card in a booster other then the Magic 2013 game cards received by the player and basic land may not be used in a player's deck during that tournament.
+Exception: Nonbasic lands from the Return to Ravnica and Gatecrash expansions opened in Dragon's Maze boosters are allowed in Limited formats using Dragon's Maze cards.